NuytsSiegmund/BlueCarbon_RestorationTool/README.md

 ## Contributing

 We welcome contributions to improve the BCE Restoration Tool.
-Please submit issues and pull requests through the GitHub repository.
+Please feel free to submit issues or pull requests.
+For major changes, please open an issue first to discuss what you would like to change.

 When contributing, please:
 - Follow the existing code style
 - Update the documentation if you make changes to the tool's functionality
 - Test your changes thoroughly before submitting a pull request

-## Contributing
-We welcome contributions to improve the BCE Restoration Tool.
-Please feel free to submit issues or pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Citation
 If you use this tool in your research, please cite: